-McClellan Covered Bridge in Columbiana County, Ohio
+McClellan Covered Bridge crossing Little Beaver Creek in Columbiana County, Ohio

 McClellan Covered Bridge